Netflix/dgs/docs/query-execution-testing.md

 ### Example

-Create some tests for the `hello` query that you created in the [Tutorial](tutorial.md).

-Before writing tests, make sure that JUnit if enabled.
+Before writing tests, make sure that JUnit is enabled.
 If you created a project with Spring Initializr this configuration should already be there.

 === "Gradle"